KenjiTakahashi/mpdecimate_trim/README.md

 The `--videotoolbox-decimate` option enables Apple Video Toolbox based hardware accelerated decimate filter.
 Note that it is often much slower than the CPU version, use only if extensive CPU use is undesirable.
 Only works on Apple Silicon machines and requires `ffmpeg>=4.4`.

+## The ffmpeg run turned interactive!

+This can happen for example when the output file already exists.
+It may seems like the script is stuck, but really it is just waiting for user input.

+Even though the _output_ is not visible, because it is redirected to a log file, you can still provide the _input_ as usual.
+So, to confirm overwriting existing file, just type `y<Enter>` like you normally would.

 # vs_decimate?

 Was a different experiment, using `vapoursynth`.
 Abandoned, because its' decimation algorithm does not fit my needs, and the whole process is also noticeably slower.